audgeviolin07/jetch/README.md

 # jetch

-it's a drawing app with terrible memes as advertisements and a big button to email the drawing to your friends.
+it's a drawing app with terrible memes as advertisements and a big button to email the drawing to your friends. it also has a cat button.

 why? a random person on x, the everything app asked me politely!